 How much gravel do I need?

-The first step is establishing the volume of gravel needed.
+Step one is establishing the volume of gravel needed.
 It is equal to the volume of an excavation, and you can do it in the following way:

-l = 6 ydand width
+l = 6 ydand the width is

 b = 3 yd.

-2d geometrysection of math calculators.
+2d geometrysection of our math calculators page.

 - Determine the depth of the excavation.
 Let's say it's